statisticsnorway/react-reference-app/README.md

 Replace `[my-app]` with the name of your application.
 If you want a more complete and preconfigured project setup for you there is the possibility to use cra-templates:
 * For React application go to https://github.com/statisticsnorway/cra-template-dapla-react-app
+  * This application was built using this template
 * For JavaScript library go to https://github.com/statisticsnorway/cra-template-dapla-js-lib

 ### Preferred dependencies (tips)